-Students are invited to participate in the UK Senior Maths Challenge which takes place in November each year and is open to both Year 12 and Year 13.
-Over recent years many Year 12 students have enjoyed the annual Maths Inspiration lectures at the Hexagon in Reading.
+Students are invited to participate in the UK Senior Maths Challenge which takes place in October each year and is open to both Year 12 and Year 13.

 Students must have a calculator includes the following features:

 - an iterative function - the ability to compute summary statistics and access probabilities from standard statistical distributions.